slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ### Setup Procedure for your project
 This example can be appended to the previous Example 02 (Controlling Endpoints) or Example 03 (with SlowPy Logic).
-In addition to the steps in the Example 02 or 03,
+In addition to the steps in Example 02 or 03,

-1. Create a user Python script (SlowTask) that receives data from other endpoints, analyze it, and sends to the browsers
+1. Create a user Python script (SlowTask) that receives data from other endpoints, analyzes it, and sends it to the browsers
 2. Enable the Python script in the SlowDash configuration file

 #### Step 1